Graham Coxon: Transcopic and other contributions

 Coxon's independent label, Transcopic, was co-managed with his friend, and then business partner, Jamie Davis.
 Davis now runs Independent label Ark Recordings.
 Coxon illustrated and designed all of his own album art, and collaborated with his friend Nick Craske creating abstract digital work for the release of The Spinning Top; they also filmed two music videos, "Sorrow's Army" and "'In The Morning".
 Coxon also continued painting a series of personal work, most of which remained unseen until 2004, when he exhibited at the ICA in London.

-Coxon has also been involved in remixing other peoples tracks, including Idlewild and Lowgold both of which were released as b-sides and the latter remix was later re-released on the bands anthology release Keep Music Miserable.
+Coxon has also been involved in remixing other peoples tracks, including Idlewild and Lowgold both of which were released as B-sides and the latter remix was later re-released on the band's anthology release Keep Music Miserable.

-In September 2006, Coxon revealed a musical soundscape, "english shoes squeek", created especially for "Verheaven" an exhibition at London's Riflemaker Gallery of the work of artist Julie Verhoeven.
+In September 2006, Coxon revealed a musical soundscape, "english shoes squeek," created especially for "Verheaven" an exhibition at London's Riflemaker Gallery of the work of artist Julie Verhoeven.

 Coxon appeared on John McCusker's Under One Sky, providing the song "All Has Gone".

 In 2009, Coxon was involved in the creation of the Pete Doherty solo album Grace/Wastelands.
 Doherty had entered a period of sobriety, during which he holed up with Coxon to work on his debut solo album, Grace/Wasteland, (released 24 March 2009) a diverse collection of 12 songs that bounce between reggae and Doherty's standard post-punk.
 Coxon played on all but one track on the album.

 Coxon has also produced albums by Mower and Assembly Line People Programme from his Transcopic label.

 In 2013, Coxon was involved in a musical project where artists re-recorded the classic Beatles album Please Please Me.
 He recorded the song "Baby It's You" live as part of a 10-hour recording session hosted by BBC Radio 2 to mark the 50th anniversary of a challenge set by recording company EMI to The Beatles to record a whole studio album in one session.

 In February 2019, Coxon became involved with the writing process of the Duran Duran album Future Past, which reached No.3 on the UK Album Charts and No.1 on the UK Independent charts.
 He told the UK Independent Newspaper that Duran Duran are "All really nice and they’re not, as individuals, dissimilar to Blur."
 Coxon performed with Duran Duran at the 2021 Billboard Awards Show.

+In 2025, Coxon contributed both vocals and guitar on 2 songs (Fun People and Ad Astra) on Ash's Ad Astra album.